 - Kidney and bladder damage is a complication of diabetes.
 People with diabetes are at risk of bladder and kidney infections, kidney failure and dialysis

-- Maintaining good blood glucose control and keeping your blood pressure at a healthy level will reduce this risk
+- Good diabetes self management and keeping your blood pressure at a healthy level will reduce this risk

 - Annual kidney health checks are recommended

 Kidney disease occurs when the nephrons inside your kidneys, which act as blood filters, are damaged.
 This leads to the build up of waste and fluids inside the body.
 If kidney disease is not diagnosed, it can lead to serious complications including kidney failure, which requires dialysis or a kidney transplant to keep you alive.

 Each kidney contains up to one million nephrons, the filtering units of the kidneys.
 Inside a nephron is a tiny set of looping blood vessels called the glomerulus.
 Diabetes can damage the kidney filters, leading to diabetic kidney disease, or diabetic nephropathy.

 If kidney disease is found early, medication, dietary and lifestyle changes can increase the life of your kidneys and keep you feeling your best for as long as possible.

 In some cases diabetic kidney disease causes the kidney filters to become blocked and stop working, which results in kidney failure.
 Symptoms of kidney failure may be general and can include:

 - changes in the amount and number of times urine is passed

 - lack of concentration

 - shortness of breath